hillerlab/TOGA/README.md

 1) N - no data due to technical reasons (such as CESAR memory requirements)
 2) PG - no orthologous chains identified, TOGA projected transcripts via paralogous chains and cannot make any conclusion.
-3) PM - partially missing.
+3) PM - partial & missing.
 Most of the projection lies outside scaffold borders.
 4) L - clearly lost.
 5) M - missing, assembly gaps mask >50% of the prediction CDS.
-6) G - "grey", there are inactivating mutations but not enough evidence for being list.
+6) G - "grey", there are inactivating mutations but not enough evidence for "clearly lost" class.
+In other words: neither lost nor intact.
 7) PI - partially intact: some fraction of CDS is missing, but most likely this is intact.
 8) I - clearly intact.